 The NRC is developing additional guidance on the use of PRA in the power reactor inspection program.

-The NRC has also expanded risk-informed decisionmaking approaches to its processes.
+The NRC has also expanded risk-informed decision making approaches to its processes.
 It is now part of the reactor oversight process, which includes inspection, enforcement, and assessment.
 These improvements are intended to better focus inspection resources on the most safety-significant aspects of plant design and operations and to make the process more objective.

-Risk-informed decisionmaking approaches are also being used in the modification of NRC's basic reactor regulations contained in 10 CFR Part 50, "Domestic Licensing of Production and Utilization Facilities."
+Risk-informed decision making approaches are also being used in the modification of NRC's basic reactor regulations contained in 10 CFR Part 50, Domestic Licensing of Production and Utilization Facilities.
 The intent of this work is to add, modify, or delete regulations so that the regulatory burden imposed by individual regulations is commensurate with the importance of that regulation to protecting public health and safety.

-In March 2003, the Commission approved publishing a proposed rule (10 CFR Part 50.69) that would allow licensees to risk-inform various special treatment requirements within 10 CFR Part 50.
+The NRC's rules under 10 CFR Part 50.69 allow licensees to risk-inform various special treatment requirements within 10 CFR Part 50.
 Special treatment requirements are those requirements that provide increased assurance (i.e., beyond normal industrial practices) that selected structures, systems, and components in a nuclear power plant will perform their functions under specific conditions (e.g., earthquakes or harsh environments) with high quality and reliability.